 Overall, the exercise science in the ACE CPT is adequate for the above purposes.

-The main criticism I have is the organization of the exercise science in the curriculum.
+My main criticism is the organization of exercise science in the curriculum.

 Rather than a single section of material devoted to these topics, they are interspersed throughout the hands-on sections.